tock/book/src/course/root-of-trust/kernel-attack.md

 ## Submodule Overview

+Our goal in this submodule is to modify an existing kernel capsule to "slip in" a function call that a (malicious) userspace app can trigger that compromises the overall system integrity.
+To make this a subtle attack, the attacker wants to hide this new function call in the kernel so that when the board maintainer updates to a new version of Tock the attack is present in the kernel.

+For demonstration, we will insert a call to `hardfault_all_apps()`.
+This is of course a sensitive API designed exclusively for testing.
+This API should not be accessible to userspace, but we will see if an attacker can expose this to userspace without the board maintainer knowing about the change.

+### Milestones

 We additionally have two small milestones in this section: one to sneak some logic into our encryption oracle driver, and then one to add an application which uses it.